kluctl/template-controller/docs/use-case-dynamic-environments.md

 <!-- This comment is uncommented when auto-synced to www-kluctl.io

 ---
-title: Use Case: Dynamic environments for Pull Requests
+title: "Use Case: Dynamic environments for Pull Requests"
-description: Use Case: Dynamic environments for Pull Requests
+description: "Use Case: Dynamic environments for Pull Requests"
 weight: 40
 ---
 -->